The Economic Impact of Low- and High-Frequency Temperature Changes: Modeling

-In view of the near equivalence of second moment properties of the filtered series $\hat \lo_X$ in the parameter space of interest, we can analyze a series associated with any $\sigma_\lo$ in the range $ [0.04,0.4]$.
-Hereafter, we will denote a UC model with $\sigma_\lo$ fixed at $\omega$ as UC$\omega$.
-Table \ref{tbl:sbs_plot_d} shows results ordered by $\hat \sigma_\hi$ for $\sigma_\lo=0.2$.
-Also reported is $\Delta \lo_X=\hat \lo_{X,T}-\hat \lo_{X,1}$, the change in the low-frequency component over the sample.
+Table \ref{tbl:sbs_plot_d} shows results ordered by $\hat \sigma_\hi$ for $\sigma_\lo=0.1$.
+Also reported is $\Delta^T \lo_X=\hat \lo_{X,T}-\hat \lo_{X,1}$, the change in the low-frequency component over the sample.
+To facilitate visualization of spatial differences, states with ocean coastline are presented in bold font.
 The states with the largest $ \hat\sigma_\hi$ (e.g., ND, MN, SD, IA, WI) are located in the middle of the country.
-The states with the lowest $\hat\sigma_\hi$ (e.g., FL, CA, SC, LA, NC) are warm and coastal, and also exhibit the largest change in $\hat \lo_X$.
-The population-weighted average of the parameters $(\hat d,\hat a_1,\hat \sigma_h,\hat \nu)$ are (1.039, 0.137, 0.974, 24.990), with cross-sectional standard deviations of (0.056, 0.107, 0.263, 16.271).
+The states with the lowest $\hat\sigma_\hi$ (e.g., FL, CA, SC, LA, NC) are warm and coastal.
+The population-weighted average of the parameters $(\hat d,\hat a_1,\hat \sigma_\hi,\hat \nu)$ are (1.039, 0.137, 0.974, 24.990), with cross-sectional standard deviations of (0.056, 0.107, 0.263, 16.271).
 The national estimates are (1.019, 0.201, 0.628, 9.886).
 Both the state-level and national estimates find weak persistence in $\hat \hi_X$.
 The national $\hat\sigma_\hi$ of $0.628$ is lower than the aggregate estimate of $0.974$, as averaging the data prior to estimation reduces noise.
-Note that with $\sigma_\lo=0.2$, the $\hat d$s are all less than $1.5$ at the state level, while $\hat d$ is close to $1$ at the national level.
+Note that with $\sigma_\lo=0.1$, the $\hat d$ estimates are all below $1.5$ at the state level, while $\hat d$ is close to $1$ at the national level.
 This aligns the national data closely with the standard UC model, where $d=1$.

-Both features are appealing for subsequent analysis.
+The distinctive feature in Table \ref{tbl:sbs_plot_d} is that of $\Delta^T \hat\lo_X$ is much larger in the coastal states. \citet{gadea-rivas-gonzalo:25} used the distribution of temperature to quantify changing warming patterns and find that 84\% of the states in the U.S. show significant warming, much higher than data on the mean of temperature suggests. \citet{bilal-rossi-hansberg:23} find, using county level data, that the frequency of severe storms has risen particularly fast in the coastal regions.
+We focus on the low-frequency variations and also arrive at the conclusion of heterogeneity in the nature of temperature changes across states.